cloudinary-community/netlify-plugin-cloudinary/README.md

   cloudName = "<Your Cloud Name>"
 ```

-By default, your images will served via the [fetch delivery type](https://cloudinary.com/documentation/fetch_remote_images).
+By default, your images will be served via the [fetch delivery type](https://cloudinary.com/documentation/fetch_remote_images).

 ### Installing locally